zenemith/Rust/Linux/README.md

 # Rust Oxide Updater for Linux

-This is a linux shell script for updating Oxide and the Rust server itself.
+This is a linux shell script for updating Oxide and the Rust server itself.<br />
-Unlike other updaters, this compares the Oxide version against the local copy before performing the update.
+Unlike other updaters, this compares the Oxide version against the local copy before performing the update.<br />
-That way the server plugin support won't brake because the server won't be updated until a new Oxide update is out.
+That way the server plugin support won't brake because the server won't be updated until a new Oxide update is out.<br />
-The instructions below apply to Ubuntu/Debian but are very similar to any linux distribution.
+The instructions below apply to Ubuntu/Debian but are very similar to any linux distribution.<br />
 The script comes in 3 variants:

 ## LGSM version (Strongly Recommended)